 I don’t think it is a secret that most of us women battle with self-image.
-When we are bombarded with movies, print media, online images of perfectly proportioned women, we look ourselves in the mirror with a little less enthusiasm.
-We then inadvertently open ourselves up to jealously, envy, and comparison, slowly picking away at our self-worth.
+When we are bombarded with movies, print media, and online images of “perfectly” proportioned women, we look at ourselves in the mirror with a little less enthusiasm.
+We then inadvertently open ourselves up to jealousy, envy, and comparison, slowly picking away at our self-worth.

 From the beginning, in the first chapter of the first book of the Bible, God makes it clear that He created both male and female in His image.

 Genesis 1:27 So God created man in his [own] image, in the image of God created he him; male and female created he them.